electron/governance/wg-ecosystem/README.md

 As a newcomer or experienced app developer, you can use Electron’s tooling and documentation to build your app well.

 **Key Results:**

-* Increase adoption of Electron-provided tooling.
+* Increase adoption of Electron-provided tooling
-* Decrease percentage of documented poor-practices
 * Increase views on https://electronjs.org/docs

 ## Areas of Responsibility